 When a school teacher and her family decided their house would be a forever home, they knew they needed to remodel.
 After gathering inspiration from friends and online photos, they set out in search of an experienced contractor.
-They were interested in talking to TriFection when they heard HomeShow Radio host Tom Tynan praise the work we had done on his home.
+They were interested in talking to TriFection after hearing HomeShow Radio host Tom Tynan.
+He praised the work we had done on his home.
 When they later learned TriFection is an Aggie-owned and operated company while listening to a Texas A&M football game, that sealed the deal for this proud Aggie family.
 Tom’s emphatic endorsement and the shared Aggie connection provided the level of trust and confidence in TriFection that many homeowners struggle to find in a residential contractor.

 TriFection worked with our clients to create a design that increased storage, modernized appliances and improved the overall appearance of the kitchen.
 We began by carefully reviewing our clients’ ideas from Pinterest, Houzz and other resources.
 We then generated computer designs to help them visualize their new space.
-TriFection would gut the entire kitchen, including eliminating a pantry closet and small hallway closet in favor of new custom cabinetry.
+Based on the design, TriFection would gut the entire kitchen.
+This included eliminating a pantry closet and small hallway closet in favor of new custom cabinetry.
 We would also build a custom buffet hutch in the breakfast area.

 TriFection built and installed new solid beech cabinetry painted in Sherwin Williams Gossamer Veil.
 Our clients requested additional custom kitchen features, including two pullout spice racks, cabinetry with seeded glass, and special beadboard trim and crown moulding to the ceiling.
 For their countertops, they chose Sapphire Brown granite from Midwest, fabricated with a full bullnose edge.